MicrosoftDocs/azure-docs/articles/azure-vmware/configure-dns-azure-vmware-solution.md

 Private DNS for Azure VMware Solution management components lets you define conditional forwarding rules for the desired domain name to a selected set of private DNS servers through the NSX-T DNS Service.

-This capability leverages the DNS Forwarder Service in NSX-T. A DNS service and default DNS zone are provided as part of your private cloud.
+This capability uses the DNS Forwarder Service in NSX-T. A DNS service and default DNS zone are provided as part of your private cloud.
 To enable Azure VMware Solution management components to resolve records from your private DNS systems, you must define an FQDN zone and apply it to the NSX-T DNS Service.
-The DNS Service conditionally forwards DNS queries for each zone based on the external DNS servers defined in that zone.
+The DNS Service conditionally forwards DNS queries for each zone, which based on the external DNS servers defined in that zone.

 >[!NOTE]
 >The DNS Service is associated with up to five FQDN zones.
 Each FQDN zone is associated with up to three DNS servers.